FranPratama/Intrusion-Detection-System-with-Hybrid-CNN-LSTM/README.md

 # CNN-LSTM Intrusion Detection System - Pseudocode
 > Note:
 > This is my final project to obtain my Bachelor of Computer Science.
-The architecture was trained & tested on Google Colab with T4 GPU.
+The architecture was trained & tested on Google Colab with T4 GPU using UNSW-NB15 dataset.
 >
 > The article for this research has been published on [it's going to be published in August 2025]